39652its/cnvTree_scDNAseqclustering/README.md

     -   `difratio_chr`: A numeric threshold for acceptable CNV differences across chromosomes, where higher values retain more cells for further analysis.
 If the sample has a complex CNV pattern, increasing this value is recommended.
-A reasonable range is between 0 and 0.5.
+A reasonable range is between 0 and 0.5, with 0 representing a strict threshold and 0.5 a more lenient one.

 3.  **Subclone clustering step**: Clusters are further refined based on subpopulation-specific copy number variations (CNVs).
 Significant breakpoints are identified within each cluster based on absolute copy number values, defining event regions and segmenting CN sequences for subclone classification.